 Another option is to rent bikes in the beautiful Stanley Park.
-If you want to get out on the bay you could also book a whale watching tour.
+If you want to get out on the bay, you could also book a whale watching tour.
 My friend recently went to San Diego whale watching and said it was amazing, so I would definitely recommend it.
 After a fun day in the city, I would start the 2 hour drive down to Seattle and check into your hotel.

 Recommended Hotel: The Edgewater – Nestled on Seattle’s waterfront at Pier 67, the hotel is surrounded by beauty: admire the majestic Olympic Mountains, the sparkling waters of Elliott Bay, and the velvety-pink sunsets of the northwest sky.
 Another option would be to book a room in one of Seattle’s many adorable old Victorian B&Bs.
 Either choice will give you a uniquely unforgettable Seattle experience- there are loads of things to do in Seattle.